Alabama extends mask mandate for a month, breaking with Texas, Mississippi

-(Reuters) - Alabama’s governor said on Thursday she was extending the state’s mask mandate for another month, heeding the advice of health experts and breaking with decisions by neighboring Mississippi and Texas earlier this week to lift their requirements.
+NEW YORK (Reuters) - Alabama’s governor said on Thursday she was extending the state’s mask mandate for another month, heeding the advice of public health experts and breaking with decisions by neighboring Mississippi and Texas this week to lift their requirements.

 Alabama’s mask mandate, due to expire on Friday, will remain in effect to April 9, but no longer, Governor Kay Ivey said.